 - No matter the severity, hate incidents should be reported to local law enforcement first.

 - The law can be used in the case of certain hate incidents, depending on where the incident occurred and the impact it had on the victim.

 - In public spaces, such as on the street, it’s more difficult to take legal action against an incident of hate or racism.
 Legal protections kick in when the incident occurs in a location that is “protected” by law, such as a school or workplace.
 “There’s a big difference between making a racial comment to someone in the street versus a workplace versus a restaurant or theatre versus in an apartment,” Barkey says.

 - If you think your case may be actionable through the law, contact a lawyer.

-- Consider sharing your story with a relevant media outlet, like Univision, and/or organizations tracking hate incidents, like the Southern Poverty Law Center.
+- Consider sharing your story with a relevant media outlet and/or organizations tracking hate incidents, like Documenting Hate.